slatedocs/slate/source/includes/getting-started.md

 The `notes` field is useful for capturing freeform feedback from the driver.
 For example, if a driver is trying to make a delivery but the waypoint is closed, they may wish to provide the updated hours.
 You should allow the driver to provide this freeform feedback whenever they make a delivery attempt.

 The `deliveryCode` is useful for gathering structured driver feedback.
 For example, you may wish to have the driver choose a `deliveryCode` from a list of failure reasons.
-Using consistent `deliveryCodes`s will allow your users to identify common issues and improve their operation.
+Using consistent `deliveryCode`s will allow your users to identify common issues and improve their operation.

 Here’s how to create and add a successful DeliveryAttempt, using the Route we created previously: